adadgio/Common/README.md

 ## <a name="json-response"></a>JsonResponse

-A custom easy response object handler to respond with JSON data.
-Of course you could use Symfony JsonResponse from there http foundation component, but, hey, if you've already tried this with ajax requests and HTML template in them... good luck with that !
+A custom easy response object handler to respond with JSON data

 ```php
 use Adadgio\Common\JsonResponse;